LetsDefend/SOC-Interview-Questions/README.md

 ### What is RFI?

-Remote File Inclusion (RFI), is the security vulnerability that occurs when a file on different server is included without sanitizing the data obtained from a user.
+Remote File Inclusion (RFI), is the security vulnerability that occurs when a file on a different server is included without sanitizing the data obtained from a user.

 ### What is LFI?